Liposuction vs. Tummy Tuck: Which Is Right?

 - The test: Pinch your abdominal skin.
 If it's thin and elastic - liposuction may suffice.
 If it's loose and hangs - you need a tummy tuck.

-- Combined: Lipo-abdominoplasty (both together) is the most common approach for comprehensive contouring.
+- Combined: Liposuction and abdominoplasty (tummy tuck) are the two most commonly confused body contouring procedures.
+Lipo-abdominoplasty (both together) is the most common approach for comprehensive contouring.

 - Recovery: Liposuction: 1-2 weeks.
 Tummy tuck: 4-6 weeks.
 Combined: same as tummy tuck.